 Description: Implement environmental management processes to ensure all City staff are aware of their responsibilities in regards to environmental management.

-Priorities for 2016/17 include strengthening environmental controls, development of Sustainable Design Technical Guidelines for capital works projects, environmental data management review and implementation of the Environmental Sustainability Platform.
+Outcomes: Priority projects delivered in 2016/17 include strengthening environmental controls for construction works, the development of Sustainable Design Technical Guidelines for capital works projects, review of environmental data management and implementation of the Environmental Sustainability Platform.